 Artistic Directors Jessica Kennedy and Megan Kennedy

 Junk Ensemble was founded by twin sisters and Artistic Directors Megan Kennedy and Jessica Kennedy.
 Based in Dublin, the company exists to engage diverse audiences through the creation and presentation of brave, imaginative and accessible dance-theatre work that sheds light on important human issues relevant to society today.
-Previous Artists-in-Residence at The Tate and Firkin Crane in Cork, the multi-award winning company have built a reputation in Ireland as dance innovators.
+Previous Artists-in-Residence at The Tate and Firkin Crane Cork, the multi-award winning company have built a reputation in Ireland as dance innovators.
 Junk Ensemble frequently collaborate with artists from other disciplines to produce a rich mix of visual and performance styles that challenge the traditional audience/performer relationship.
 This approach has led to productions being created in non-traditional or found spaces as well as more conventional theatre spaces.
 The company often work directly with communities in the creation and performance of their work.
 Their work has toured to New York, Europe, and throughout the UK and Ireland.
-Junk Ensemble are current Artists-in-Residence at RUA RED and Project Artists at Project Arts Centre.
+Junk Ensemble are current Project Artists at Project Arts Centre, Dublin.